|

 incident to warrant another meeting with Laurance.
 Secondly,

 Jones stated he was writing to update Gibbons on the latest news.
+One news item Jones wanted to relate is that there had

 been a break in the Rockefeller camp.
 Richard Farley, who had written the The Matrix of UFO Beliefs briefing